More Augie applicants admitted to dental school

 January 19, 2012

-Over the past five years, 71 percent of Augustana students applying to dental school have been accepted.
-"This rate is significantly higher than the national average of approximately 40 percent," said Dr. Jason Koontz, coordinator of Augustana's pre-dentistry program and a member of the faculty since 2004.
+Over the past three years, 66 percent of Augustana students applying to dental school have been accepted.
+"This rate is significantly higher than the national average of 45 percent," said Dr. Jason Koontz, coordinator of Augustana's pre-dentistry program and a member of the faculty since 2004.

 "Dentistry is currently a fantastic field, and Augustana College provides exceptional preparation for students wishing to become dentists," Dr. Koontz said.
 "Once in dental school, our alumni have performed exceedingly well, earning Augustana an outstanding reputation among dental schools."